keithxanderson/aws-machine-learning-MNIST/README.md

 # aws-machine-learning-MNIST

-Using Amazon Machine Learning to explore the Kaggle MNIST dataset
+Using Amazon Machine Learning to explore the Kaggle MNIST dataset.
+This entire process will cost you a few dollars!!
+See Amazon's Machine Learning pricing for more information - https://aws.amazon.com/aml/pricing/.

 ## How to use this code